Beast (2022 Indian film): Critical response

 Srinivasa Ramanujam of The Hindu stated, "Beast is a dull and tedious affair".
 Sowmya Rajendran of The News Minute rated the film 2.5/5 stars and wrote "Nelson tries to be imaginative and break out of cliches but he keeps using the oldest tricks in the book whenever he runs out of ideas".
 Vivek M V of Deccan Herald rated the film 2.5/5 stars and wrote "The film's major plot points are silly.
 Towards the end, the feeling of watching an outdated, one-man show film is inevitable".
 Haricharan Pudipeddi of Hindustan Times stated, "This Vijay and Pooja Hegde film is a Die Hard-inspired thriller but suffers due to weak writing".
 Saibal Chatterjee of NDTV, reviewing the Hindi version of the film, rated it 2.5/5 and said, "We are going with half an extra star because Beast draws attention in its own facile but essential way to something that no contemporary Bollywood movie will – the cynical ways in which pettifogging politicians seek to derive electoral brownie points from the bravery of soldiers and the misery of the masses".

 Jose K George of The Week rated the film 2/5 and said, "This time around, the director isn't even going for the sardonic humor that he opted for in his earlier flicks, but treads the slapstick route, making it impossible for the audience to be worried about the safety of those trapped inside the mall.
 The movie also suffers due to the lack of a menacing antagonist".
 Josh Hurtado of The Austin Chronicle rated the film 2/5 and said, "Lackluster performances, confusing tonal shifts, and limp action sequences leave Beast in a kind of crossover purgatory.
 Neither universally entertaining nor quite bonkers enough to draw in Tamil-film newbies, this might be one for established fans only".
 Manisha Lakhe, writing for Moneycontrol, reviewed the Hindi version and said, "I was too numb to leave when the mindless beach song came on, but the cleaning crew nudged me towards the exit.
 I survived!".

+In response to the mixed reviews, Nelson said that his calculations were wrong as the writing and staging, did not translate as effectively on screen as intended.